 WorldCat: Book and Journal Holdings Database

 WorldCat is the OCLC Union Catalog.
 It contains more than 43 million records describing items owned by Boston area libraries and libraries around the world.
-WorldCat contains records for the following types of materials: books*, journals*, musical scores, computer data files, magazines*, newspapers*, computer programs, manuscripts, sound recordings, films and slides, maps, videotapes. (*Does not include individual articles, stories in journals, magazines, newspapers, or book chapters.)
+WorldCat contains records for the following types of materials: books*, journals*, musical scores, computer data files, magazines*, newspapers*, computer programs, manuscripts, sound recordings, films and slides, maps, videotapes. (*May not include individual articles, stories in journals, magazines, newspapers, or book chapters.)

 Government Printing Office (GPO) Catalog is a resource for information on United States government publications.
 It includes books, reports, studies, maps, etc. Database coverage is from 1976 to date.

 Harvard University’s Countway Library of Medicine is not a member of the Boston Library Consortium, but BUMC students with a current BU photo ID may use resources in-house.
 Countway materials may not be checked out.
 See below for more details.